lambda-dom/spell_revisions/spell_revisions/docs/fixes.md

 * Monster Summoning I: gibberlings: correct thac0 (per description).

+* Chill Touch: Removed undispellable flag from item.

 ## B. 2.
 Level 2.

 * Ghoul Touch: fix description to mention that paralyze lasts for 3 rounds only.
 Sectype (of main spell) to `offensivedamage` for consistency with similar spells.
+Removed undispellable flag from item.

 * Glitterdust: Question: why the variable stuff?